 And there’s no better way to experience all that natural beauty than exploring the Connecticut hiking trails near Greenwich and nearby!

-Just a short drive from Stanton House Inn in Greenwich, you’ll find various State Parks, preserves, forests, and more that are ideal for a heart-pumping New England hike.
+Just a short drive from Stanton House Inn in Greenwich, you’ll find some of the best state parks in CT.
+You’ll also find plenty of preserves, forests, and more that are ideal for a heart-pumping New England hike.
 And if it’s an easy drive from Greenwich, it’s just as easy to reach from New York City!

 So grab your most comfortable pair of hiking boots (sneakers you don’t mind getting dirty will do in a pinch) and get ready for an adventure!
 Here are some of our favorite places to go hiking in Connecticut.

 For a quick introduction to our 5 favorite Connecticut hiking trails near us, click below to watch our 1-minute video of the local hiking highlights:

 Why the Hiking is So Great in Connecticut

 I loved living in Charleston, South Carolina.

 However, one of the many things I missed about living in New England and Connecticut more specifically was how close both the beach and hiking were to each other.